Parthib03/BHARAT-INTERN-TASK-1-BLOGGING-WEBSITE/README.md

 This project is licensed under the MIT License.

 Happy Blogging!

-vbnet
-Copy code

-Replace `<repository-url>` with the actual URL of your Blaze Blog repository.

 This README provides clear instructions for users to set up and run your blogging website on their local machines using Node.js and npm.
 It also encourages contributions from the community and specifies the license under which the project is distributed.